 Writing - Sentence Stacking

-Our curriculum ensures that all children have plenty of opportunities to write for different purposes.
+Our curriculum ensures that all children have plenty of opportunities to write in different genres and for different purposes.
 We encourage writing through all curriculum areas and use quality reading texts to model examples of good writing.
 Writing is taught through a number of different strategies.
 We believe that children need lots of rich speaking and drama activities to give them the imagination and the experiences that will equip them to become good writers.

 Initiate section – a stimulus to capture the children’s imagination and set up a sentence.